norwd/etc/.config/profile.d/README.md

 I've also loosely used `xx5-*.sh` as a shorthand for subfiles.
-Anything sharing a prefix number is assumed to be of equivalent priority and can _in principle_ be sourced in an order.
+Anything sharing a prefix number is assumed to be of equivalent priority and can _in principle_ be sourced in any order.

 [^shellcheck]: The `$XDG_CONFIG_HOME/profile.d/*.sh` scripts are strictly POSIX `sh(1)`.
   This neutrality allows the scripts to be called in both Zsh or Dash startup files.